 Mr. John Amore was elected to the Board of Trustees for Embry-Riddle Aeronautical University in March 2010.
-He currently serves as Chair of the Investment Committee and serves as a member of the Audit and Finance committees.
+He currently serves as Chairman of the Investment Committee and is a member of the Audit and Finance committees.

-Prior to his retirement, Mr. Amore was a member of the Group Executive Committee and CEO Global General Insurance of Zurich Financial Services (Zurich).
-Mr. Amore joined Zurich U.S. (now Zurich North America) in 1992.
-Before being named CEO of Zurich U.S. in December 2000, he served as CEO of the Zurich U.S. Specialties business unit.
-In July 2001, he became a member of the Group Executive Committee and was appointed CEO of the North America Corporate Business Division.
+Prior to his recent retirement, Amore was a member of the Group Executive Committee and CEO Global General Insurance of Zurich Financial Services (Zurich).
+Amore joined Zurich US (now Zurich North America) in 1992.
+Before being named CEO of Zurich US in December 2000, he served as CEO of the Zurich US Specialties business unit.
+In July 2001 he became a member of the Group Executive Committee and was appointed CEO of the North America Corporate Business Division.
 He held this position until the end of August 2004.
-In April 2004, he was appointed Head of Global General Insurance, and since September 2004 he has been concentrating on this global leadership role.
+In April 2004 he was appointed Head of Global General Insurance, and since September 2004 he has been concentrating on this global leadership role.

 Aviation Management Consulting, Inc.